-As at the date of signing the Directors' Report and throughout the financial year ended 30 June 2015, the Nominations Committee has comprised at least three members, all of whom were Non-Executive Directors and the majority of whom were independent Directors.
+Throughout the 2016-17 financial year, the Nominations Committee has comprised at least three members, all of whom were Non-Executive Directors and the majority of whom were independent Directors.
 At all times during the financial year the Chair of the Committee has been an independent Non-Executive Director.

-The Nominations Committee met once during the year.
-Details of Directors' attendance at Committee meetings are set out in the Directors' Report on page 18.
+The Nominations Committee met twice during the year.
+Details of Directors' attendance at Committee meetings are set out in the Directors' Report on page 14.
 The Committee may extend an invitation to any person to attend all or part of any meeting of the Committee that it considers appropriate.